copernicus-mogley/zkav.club/workshops/past/README.md

 Workshops are the “spore layer.”
 They spread.
 They localize.
 They grow.

-* Dec 18 — Intro to Kdenlive
+* Dec 18 — Introduction to Kdenlive by Teddy

   * Replay: [https://youtu.be/0fw8J0Xo-Sk](https://youtu.be/0fw8J0Xo-Sk)